LaiKash/ReactParser/README.md

 Always analyse the bundle file and the functions manually.
 This script is only a helper to try to speed up the process.

+The regex expressions can fail when identifying functions (for example if there is a function inside another one).
+Please, always check it manually.

 ---

 ### TODO